Toaster Oven vs Convection Oven: Which Is Best for You

 If you would rather avoid spending extra energy and heat on the self-cleaning feature, you can also choose to clean the inside yourself.
 To clean the interior, make sure that the oven is off before you start scrubbing.

-It would be best if you cleaned a toaster oven weekly or as needed.
+It would be best to clean a toaster oven weekly or as needed.
 Since it is smaller, dirt and grime can build up faster than in a regular oven.
-Unplug your toaster oven to avoid any electrical mishaps before cleaning.
+Unplug your toaster oven before cleaning to avoid any electrical mishaps.

 Toaster Oven vs Convectional Oven Comparison Table